navikt/helse-spleis/sykepenger-model/src/main/kotlin/no/nav/helse/utbetalingstidslinje/README.md

 insurance has been purchased.
 This is captured in ArbeidsgiverRegler (EmployerRules)
   * 248 days are typical with arbeidsgivere, and is the only ArbeidsgiverRegler currently implemented
+  * When conflicts exist with which ArbeidsgiverRegler to use (amongst different inntekt sources), a primary ArbeidsgiverRegler is selected for limit analysis.

 With the Utbetalingstidslinje already calculated for each Arbeidsgiver, we must merge these Utbetalingstidslinje for limit analysis. *(This is not implemented yet, and is